saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 ### Optional values inside a struct

 We can also use the `Option` inside a struct.
-This might be usefull in case a field may or may not have any value:
+This might be useful in case a field may or may not have any value:

 ```rust
 #[derive(Debug)]